 - On online format for your annual report or board minutes.

-2. Create a blog that doesn’t suck
+2. Create a Blog that People Love

 To decide how a blog will drive your fundraising, you should develop it from a very granular level: